Symposium “Societal Impact of Pain” (SIP) 2016: “Time for action”

 Therefore we greatly thank all the Members of the European Parliament who supported and attended SIP 2016, in particular Clara Eugenia Aguilera Garcìa (Spain), Heinz K. Becker (Austria), Soledad Cabezòn Ruiz (Spain), Nicola Caputo (Italy), Therese Comodini Cachia (Malta), Miriam Dalli (Malta), José Inàcio Faria (Portugal), Theresa Griffin (UK), Francoise Grossetête (France), Takis Hadjigeorgiou (Cyprus), Marian Harkin (Ireland), Agnes Jongerius (The Netherlands), Merja Kyllönen (Finland), Giovanni La Via (Italy), Jeroen Lenaers (The Netherlands), Roberta Metsola (Malta), Miroslav Mikolášik (Slovakia), Piernicola Pedicini (Italy), Sirpa Pietikainen (Finland), Alfred Sant (Malta), and Sabine Verheyen (Germany).

 The scientific aims of SIP 2016 have been endorsed by more than 160 international and national pain advocacy groups, scientific organisations and authorities.
-More information on the endorsing organisations and speakers at SIP is available in the SIP 2016 Abstract & Background booklet.
+More information on the endorsing organisations and speakers at SIP is available in the SIP 2016 Abstract & Background booklet and you can read also the SIP 2016 Proceedings.

 The scientific framework of the “Societal Impact of Pain” (SIP) platform is under the responsibility of the European Pain Federation EFIC®.
 Cooperation partners for SIP 2016 are Pain Alliance Europe (PAE) and Active Citizenship Network (ACN).The pharmaceutical company Grünenthal GmbH is responsible for funding and non-financial support (e.g. logistical support).